Reducing aviation's climate impact

-While the efficiency of aircraft—like that of cars—improved greatly in past decades, that trend has generally stalled since 2012 in the United States.4 EDF supports strong aviation CO2 standards in the U.S. and through ICAO.
+While the efficiency of aircraft—like that of cars—improved greatly in past decades, some analyses indicate that trend has generally stalled since 2012 in the United States.
+EDF supports strong aviation CO2 standards in the U.S. and through ICAO.
 As a first step, the U.S. needs to implement the new CO2 standard adopted by ICAO in 2016 – a standard supported by the aviation sector, but which falls short of what is needed to address climate change effectively.
 The U.S. should work to strengthen that standard and apply it to our domestic flights and to flights all over the world.

 Airlines are promoting various alternative fuels, including biofuels, as key to the future of carbon-neutral growth in ICAO.
 Some biofuels do show promise, but without strict standards, including on avoiding double counting, aviation's thirst could destroy forests to make way for jet-fuel plantations.
 That would make global warming worse and hurt the people whose lives depend on the forests.

 EDF is fighting for proper carbon accounting of biofuel-related emissions, and incentives to make trees worth more alive than dead.